51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 This section covers a number of standard operating procedures (SOPs) mission designers should employ around general mission elements such as communications, navigation, and operational support.
-These SOPs are built around the airframes the 51st VFW currently supports: A-10C, AH-64D, AV-8B, F-14B, F-15E (soon), F-16C, F/A-18C, and other helicopter airframes.
+These SOPs are built around the airframes the 51st VFW currently supports: A-10C II, AH-64D, AV-8B, F-14B, F-15E (soon), F-16C, F/A-18C, and other helicopter airframes.

+> The SOPs assume the new A-10C (`A-10C_2`), not the legacy version (`A-10C`).

 Missions should follow the SOPs where possible and practical to provide consistency across 51st VFW missions.
-That being said, mission designers may deviate from these guidelines where necessary due to the specific mission scenario.
+That being said, mission designers are always free to deviate from these guidelines where ever necessary due to the specific mission scenario or goals.

 ## DCS Mission Editor Mission Options